NathanKr/bullmq-basics/README.md

 <h4>Start the Redis server</h4>
 <p>Ensure your Redis instance is running and accessible.</p>
-following the installation you need the linux to run because the redis server is installed there
+Following the installation, you need the Linux environment to be running because the redis server is installed there

 <img src='./figs/linux.png'/>